 Hair loss in both men and women creates the perception of aging and a loss of vitality, but hair restoration offers a way of stimulating new hair growth.
-Triple board-certified plastic surgeon Gordon Sasaki, MD, FACS, and his team at Sasaki Advanced Aesthetic Medical Center in Pasadena, California, offer nonsurgical hair restoration treatments that use the potency of platelet-rich plasma (PRP) and exosomes from stem cells to encourage natural hair growth.
+Triple board-certified plastic surgeon Gordon Sasaki, MD, FACS, and his team at Sasaki Advanced Aesthetic Medical Center in Pasadena, California, offer nonsurgical hair restoration treatments that use the potency of platelet-rich plasma (PRP) from stem cells to encourage natural hair growth.
 Arrange a consultation by calling Sasaki Advanced Aesthetic Medical Center today or book an appointment online.

 You might be interested in hair restoration if your hair is thinning, patchy, or you're becoming bald.
 A full head of hair is a source of pride for most men and women, and hair loss can be a significant concern for both personal and professional reasons.

 Dr. Sasaki has been a clinical investigator and an early adopter for treatments that stimulate the growth of existing hair in women and men.
 He offers effective, nonsurgical therapies to restore your natural hair growth.

 A typical healthy adult has about 100,000 hair follicles.
 These hairs are of three distinct types - vellus hair (fine, short, and light-colored), intermediate hair, and terminal hair (coarser, longer, and distinct pigmentation).

 Hair goes through three phases:

 90% of the hairs are actively growing at any time and last about three years.

 During this phase, which lasts only two or three weeks, the bottom of the terminal hair shortens and separates itself from its blood supply.